calvincgee/connect-four-game/README.md

 The user can create a game between two human players (create a new instance of GUICF with no parameters), one human player and one AI
 (create an instance of an AI and make that the sole parameter for a new GUICF instance), or two AIs (put two AIs as the parameters of a new GUICF instance).

+## Usage

+Clone the gir repo and run the java file found here.
 To play a game, open command line to the main directory and run java play.
 This will by default create a game between a human player and CalvinAI.
 Enjoy!